-ALLEY actions () Coding stondondo

 NHEX category (code) Coding standards

 Other Institutions (SC) This includes residential care types of facilities (for persons who are chronically ill or disabled, who reside at the institution more or less permanently) and that are approved, funded or licensed by provincial or territorial departments of health and/or social services.
 Residential care facilities include homes for the aged (such as nursing homes); facilities for persons with physical disabilities, developmental delays, psychiatric disabilities, and alcohol and drug problems; and facilities for emotionally disturbed children.
 In these facilities, a mix of health and social services is provided; health services are largely at the level of nursing care, in combination with personal care services.
 The medical components of care are much less intensive than those provided in hospitals.

-It excludes services or facilities solely of a domiciliary or custodial nature and facilities for transients or delinquents.
-3 (p.
-133)
+It excludes services or facilities solely of a domiciliary or custodial nature and facilities for transients or delinquents. ^{3 (p.
+133)}

 Physicians (PS) This includes primarily professional fees paid by provincial/territorial medical care plans to physicians in private practice.
 It includes both general medical practitioners and medical specialists (other than dentists) with a doctor of medicine degree who are primarily engaged in the independent practice of general or specialized medicine, including psychiatry, cardiology, osteopathy, homeopathy, surgery and others.
 This group also includes traditional, complementary and alternative medicine professionals with a corresponding medical education.
 These practitioners can operate as individual practitioners or in a group practice in their own or rented offices (e.g., centres, clinics) or independently in the facilities of others, such as hospitals or health maintenance organization-type medical centres.

-It excludes the remuneration of physicians who are on the payrolls of hospitals; this is included in the Hospitals category. ^{3 (pp. 129, 136)}
+It excludes the remuneration of physicians who are on the payrolls of hospitals and are not explicitly identified; these expenditures are included in the Hospitals category. ^{3 (pp. 129, 136)}

 Other Professionals (OP) This includes paramedical and other independent health practitioners (other than medical professionals: general or specialist physicians) - such as psychotherapists, audiologists, and physical, occupational and speech therapists - who are primarily engaged in providing care to outpatients.
-Other examples include the following: • Psychologists (PY)
+Other examples include the following:

+Psychologists (PY)

-Dentists (DS)
+• Dentists (DS)

-Denturists (DT)
+• Denturists (DT)

 Chiropractors (CH)

 Optometrists (OP)

 Orthoptists (OR)

-Podiatrists (PD)
+• Podiatrists (PD)

-Osteopaths (OS)
+• Osteopaths (OS)

 Naturopaths (NP)

 • Nurses (NS)

-Physiotherapists (PT)
+• Physiotherapists (PT)

 Massage therapists (MT)

 • Eyeglasses (EG)

 Other health professionals (PO)

 Discrete identification of many of the professionals included under Other Professionals is often not possible.

-This category excludes physicians (PS) and the independent practice of home health care services. ^{3 (pp. 136, 139)}
+This category excludes physicians (PS) and the services of health professionals provided in institutional settings and in home care programs. ^{3 (pp. 136, 139)}